 Turn it off.
 While modern implementations of simultaneous multithreading (SMT), also known as hyperthreading, can absolutely improve CPU throughput for most applications, the benefits to Exchange 2013 do not outweigh the negative impacts.
 It turns out that there can be a significant impact to memory utilization on Exchange servers when hyperthreading is enabled due to the way the .NET server garbage collector allocates heaps.
 The server garbage collector looks at the total number of logical processors when an application starts up and allocates a heap per logical processor.
 This means that the memory usage at startup for one of our services using the server garbage collector will be close to double with hyperthreading turned on vs. when it is turned off.
 This significant increase in memory, along with an analysis of the actual CPU throughput increase for Exchange 2013 workloads in internal lab tests has led us to a best practice recommendation that hyperthreading should be disabled for all Exchange 2013 servers.
 The benefits don’t outweigh the negative impact.

 Now that you have digested all of this guidance, you are probably thinking about how much more of a pain it will be to size a deployment compared to using the Mailbox Role Requirements Calculator for Exchange 2010.
-You would be right, and we fully understand that.
-In fact, we are hard at work on a new calculator for Exchange 2013 and we plan to deliver it later this quarter.
-Stay tuned to the Exchange team blog for an announcement.
+UPDATE: You can now read about and download the calculator from here.

 Hopefully that leaves you with enough information to begin to properly size your Exchange 2013 deployments.
 If you have further questions, you can obviously post comments here, but I’d also encourage you to consider attending one of the upcoming TechEd events.
 I’ll be at TechEd North America as well as TechEd Europe with a session specifically on this topic, and would be happy to answer your questions in person, either in the session or at the “Ask the Experts” event.
 Recordings of those sessions will also be posted to MSDN Channel9 after the events have concluded.